Torakusu Yamaha: Nippon Gakki Co Ltd

 In 1887, Torakusu founded Nippon Gakki Co Ltd. and used a drawing of a Chinese phoenix holding a tuning fork in its beak as the company's logo.
 After founding the company, Torakusu set up a manufacturing plant with modern assembly lines.
 In 1889, the Minister of Education asked the president of Nippon Gakki to look into the administration system and working conditions of musical instruments in schools.
 In the same year, Nippon Gakki sold nearly 250 organs to several schools in Japan.
 With this success, the company looked into the production of pianos, harmonicas, and xylophones.
 In 1899, Torakusu made a five-month tour to the United States, visiting W.W.
 Kimball and Company, Mason and Hamlin, and Steinway and Sons.
 In 1900, Torakusu and Nippon Gakki produced its first upright piano.

 In March 1902, Torakusu received the Medal of Honor with Green Ribbon.
 Torakusu also served as a director of Hamamatsu Railway (later the Enshu Railway Okuyama Line), the local railway in the Hamamatsu area.

 In 1911, Torakusu was elected to the Hamamatsu City Council and appointed as the Vice Chairman of the council.

 Torakusu taught instrument making to an apprentice named Koichi Kawai, who was 11 years old at the time, during his early career as the founder of the company Nippon Gakki.
 When Kawai grew up, founded a company named Kawai Musical Instruments which soon became rivals with Nippon Gakki.

 Death

 Yamaha died of an illness in Tokyo on 8 August 1916 at the age of 65 years.
 Following his death, Vice President Chiyomaru Amano took over as the CEO of Nippon Gakki.
+In 1987, 100 years after the first reed organ built by Yamaha, the company was renamed Yamaha Corporation in honor of its founder.